GLRT Detector

 —

-maximum likelihood estimates of signal parameters
+estimates of the maximum likelihood of signal parameters

-`array P on N on D
+array P by N by D

 Details